-If you have been arrested and/or charged with criminal assault in Los Angeles, you should contact an experienced criminal defense attorney as soon as possible.
+If you have been arrested and/or charged with criminal assault, you should contact an experienced Los Angeles assault attorney as soon as possible.
 Criminal assault may seem like a minor offense, but a conviction could unnecessarily complicate your life.
-A criminal record can seriously affect your ability to enjoy certain rights and freedoms.
-Landlords, employers, and lenders who may review applications you submit in the future may run a background check.
-If they do, they will see your criminal assault conviction and may think twice before approving your request for a new apartment or job.

 A knowledgeable criminal lawyer can help to get charges against you reduced or dropped altogether.
 Contact The Rodriguez Law Group today for a free consultation.
 When you call, we can discuss your case and explain how our legal team may be able to help.

 There are many misconceptions about assault.
 Many believe that assault and battery are a single crime.
 However, assault and battery are actually two distinct offenses.